The Jockey Club Museum of Climate Change

-This exhibition showcases the winning photographs of the inaugural Decade of Change award chosen by a jury of leading figures in politics, activism, science and the arts.
+This exhibition showcases 61 award-winning entries from three category, namely the Stories Category, the Single Image Category and the Moving Image Categories, of the inaugural Decade of Change photography award (2020) chosen by a jury of leading figures in politics, activism, science and the arts.
 Sponsored by 1854 and British Journal of Photograph, the award is a global environmental initiative designed to harness the universal power of art and imagery to galvanize climate action.
 This exhibition in Hong Kong represents the very first stop of a global exhibition that publicizes the award.

 Decade of Change has united artistic voices from around the world in an urgent and masterful exploration of the climate crisis — celebrating all that we have to protect, and warning against all that we have to lose.

-In the Story Competition, Vivay Jodha’s First Witnesses tells the poignant story of Indian farmers who committed suicide after erratic climate-induced weather patterns made their farms unviable and destroyed, thus destroying their livelihoods.
+In the Stories Category, Vivay Jodha’s First Witnesses tells the poignant story of Indian farmers who committed suicide after erratic climate-induced weather patterns made their farms unviable and destroyed, thus destroying their livelihoods.
 Evangelos Daskalakis’s Kawsak Sacha (The Living Jungle), meanwhile, ruminates on humankind’s capacity to co-exist with the natural world, using as an example amongst an indigenous Kichwa community in the Ecuadorian Amazonia.